TuffCrowd Entertainment and Rise Together Announce 'Rise Together' a Show Written and Directed by South LA Artist Halla

 About Rise Together

 Rise Together is a 501(c)4 non-profit focused on upending politics as usual in the city of Los Angeles by leveraging the long-dormant power of the public.
-Rise Together is spending more than $2 million in a dedicated public outreach campaign to inspire and educate the electorate and to ensure the 2022 elections are focused on accountability and facts.
-The organization uses innovative, cost-effective outreach and marketing to re-engage and re-invest the general public in advance of the 2022 elections and to convince people that progress is possible and that it comes from common ground.
+Rise Together is spending more than two million dollars in a dedicated public outreach campaign to inspire and educate the electorate, and to ensure the 2022 elections are focused on accountability and facts.
+The organization uses innovative, cost-effective outreach and marketing to re-engage and re-invest the general public in advance of the 2022 elections, to convince people that progress is possible, and that it comes from common ground.
 Learn more @RiseTogetherLA and www.risetogether.la.

 Media Contact